Flash3001/Xamarin.Swift/README.md

 Yes, it will work. (except if you have unmatched Xcode installation and rely on your build server to have the correct version).

-If you are a binder maintainer: Please do it on your dependency list on Nuget, it will help prevent a bunch of known issues caused by mismatched library and Swift|Xcode version.
+If you maintain a library binding: Please do it on your dependency list on Nuget, it will help prevent a bunch of known issues caused by mismatched library and Swift|Xcode version.

 # License
 Copyright 2019 Lucas Teixeira